 This scooter allows parents to add the handlebar to the seat and push their toddler.
-Additionally, it has a a “balance bike” feel than traditional sit on scooters; so parents looking to save some money may opt for this one instead of a balance bike and scooter.
+Additionally, it the floating seat and lean-to-turn features give it a “balance bike” feel compared to traditional sit on scooters; so parents looking to save some money may opt for this one instead of a balance bike and scooter.

 However, some reviewers noted their toddlers went over the handlebars – and looking at the design (seat to handlebar height is much more shallow compared to a balance bike) we can totally see how that can happen.

 NOTE: With any seated scooter there is an added safety concern.
 Despite the few negative reviews we found, the Globber Go Up Scooter still makes the list due to its unique design allowing caregivers to push the child on the scooter.
 This is a fantastic option for parents with back problems who may not be able to squat down and push a toddler refusing to move on their own (if you're a toddler parent, you know how it goes!).

 - Fit (age/weight): 15 months – 6+ years old, or up to 110lbs